 What areas of the body can be treated - am I a good candidate?

 COSMOPen can be used on all skin types and is a valuable tool to treat a variety of skin concerns such as: facial rejuvenation, scarring (acne, surgical), stretch marks, pigmentation disorders and alopecia.

 What will the treatment feel like and how long is the downtime?

 In most cases, a topical anesthetic is applied to the skin prior to COSMOPen treatment to reduce discomfort and the procedure is pain free.
 The downtime is minimal; however patient may experience redness for 12 to 48 hours afterward.

 When will I see the results?

 Usually you will notice some improvement after the the first or second treatment.
-More significant results will occur after 4 to 6 treatments spaced 10-15 days apart.
+More significant results will occur after 4 to 6 treatments spaced a minimum of 14 to 30 days apart.
 Collagen remodeling takes place over time.
 Skin will continue to improve over the next 6 to 12 months post COSMOPen treatments with proper skin care regimen.
 Results will vary in each patient.